linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 ### Who was Stephen Paddock?<br>
 <p style="font-family:courier;"><i>
 The search to understand Stephen Paddock started in the room where he died.
 Police recovered 23 guns (some with scopes) from his room where hotel workers, who were in and out of the room over several days, said they “saw nothing at all” hinting at the forthcoming rampage.
 At least two of the guns were modified with <a href="https://en.wikipedia.org/wiki/Bump_fire" target = "_blank">bump-stock devices</a> which can be attached to the stocks of semiautomatic guns to allow fully automatic gunfire.
-Investigators could tell from the arsenal, Paddock was intent on killing as many people as possible and the number of killed could have easily been higher if not for the quick response of the officers.
-Despite the large discovery in the room, authorities still had little insight into "why" he did it.
+Investigators could tell from the arsenal, Paddock was intent on killing as many people as possible and the number killed on Oct 1 could have been higher if not for the quick response of the officers.
+Despite the large arsenal in the room, authorities still had little insight into "why" he did it.
 Paddock's death meant investigators would be on a scavenger hunt to discover a motive.
 </i></p>

 <div class="image">